Log in links for this page

 - Education programs

-- Observation tower - CLOSED to aid in the prevention of spreading COVID-19
+- Observation tower - CLOSED due to renovations

 Restrictions at Quabbin Reservoir

 All activities have restrictions to protect the water supply.
 State regulations prohibit anything that could pollute the water.

 Use the following links for more information on why dogs are not allowed at Quabbin Reservoir

 Wachusett Reservoir Dog Waste Public Service Announcment (video)